CMC-QCL/r-programming-level-1/r-programming-beginner-online.md

 ```
 **Note that we used '$' to extract a variable (column/feature/etc) of a dataframe

 **Note that we used '~' for boxplot.
 This is a R formula.
-The left side of tilde is dependent variable.
-The right side of the tilde is independent variable (like y = x + 1).
+The left side of tilde is a dependent variable.
+The right side of the tilde is an independent variable(s) (like y = x + 1).
 The right side of the formula is sometimes called predictor or feature.

 Hands-On: Data Visualization - Scatter Plot
 ========================================================